OpenMDAO/OpenMDAO-Framework/docs/glossary.rst

       **Driver**
         A Driver's function is to iterate over a Workflow until some condition is met.
 The simplest Driver executes a Workflow only once.
-        Other Drivers, such as Optimizers or ParameterStudies, would execute the Workflow a variable number of times based on their inputs.
+        Other Drivers, such as Optimizers or Parameter Studies, would execute the Workflow a variable number of times based on their inputs.